 While anyone experiencing complications from dangerous drugs may be eligible to seek compensation for their medical bills and damages for pain and suffering, these drug cases are complicated.

 In Florida, pro-pharmaceutical company legislation makes pursuing drug companies difficult.
 An attorney must understand the complex scientific evidence presented in dangerous drug cases, and hire expert witnesses.

 Many times, such cases are brought together in a class action lawsuit against the drug company.
 A Boynton Beach dangerous drug attorney is familiar with the technical aspects of drug law and will fight aggressively for their clients.

 Contacting a Dangerous Drugs Attorney

-Under Florida’s statute of limitations for personal injury, a claim must be filed within four years.
+Under Florida’s statute of limitations for personal injury, a claim must be filed within two years.
 However, product liability cases may be filed within 12 years.

 If you or a loved one has suffered serious illness because of a dangerous or defective drug – or a death has resulted – you need the services of a Boynton Beach dangerous drug lawyer as soon as possible.